gatsbyjs/api.gatsbyjs.org/README.md

 - the source code is packaged up uploaded to Google Cloud Storage
 - Functions are created for each GraphQL endpoint

-Other pieces of the puzzle that fit everything together:
+The other piece of the puzzle that fits everything together:

 - a DNS record pointing at the deployed functions needs to be set up for the domain that the API is being deployed to
-- a prisma service serves as the database for the feedback gathered by the feedback widget on gatsbyjs.org, the endpoint for it is in `prisma/prisma.yml`